 Healthy Heart Ambassadors are available each week for one-on-one 10-minute consultations to support you as you continue to better manage your blood pressure.
 You’ll be asked to attend at least two consultations a month, but you will be welcome any time a Healthy Heart Ambassador is on-duty.
 To ensure you feel supported throughout the program, you will also receive weekly emails, calls or text messages from a Healthy Heart Ambassador.

 Seminars will highlight how food is related to blood pressure management and will provide you with the knowledge and skills to make heart-healthy choices.
 Seminar topics include reducing sodium intake and heart healthy eating.
 Each 60-minute seminar will also offer an opportunity for you to take your own blood pressure with coaching on proper technique from an on-site Healthy Heart Ambassador.

-Current session (rolling enrollment – join any time!)
+Current sessions (rolling enrollment – join any time!):